llprecasting/recastingCodes/DisplacedJets/ATLAS-EXOT-2019-23/README.md

 ## Running the recast code

-There are two paths for running the recast code or reproducing the the results in the validation folder:
+There are two paths for running the recast code or reproducing the results in the [validation folder](./validation/):

- 1. Generate HepMC events with MadGraph5 plus Pythia8 to generate a HepMC file, which is taken as input by [getEffsfromHepMC.py](./getEffsFromHepMC.py) to compute the efficiencies or
+ 1. Generate HepMC events with MadGraph5 plus Pythia8, which is taken as input by [getEffsfromHepMC.py](./getEffsFromHepMC.py) to compute the efficiencies or
- 2. Run MadGraph5 plus DelphesPythia8, which stores the necessary information in a ROOT file, which is taken as input by [getEffsfromROOT.py](./getEffsfromROOT.py) to compute the efficiencies.
+ 2. Run MadGraph5 plus DelphesPythia8, which stores the necessary information in a ROOT file, which is taken as input by [getEffsFromROOT.py](./getEffsFromROOT.py) to compute the efficiencies.

-Method 1. is based on the [original version of the recast code](https://github.com/llprecasting/recastingCodes/tree/main/DisplacedJets/ATLAS-EXOT-2019-23), but it requires storing large HepMC files and is about 6x slower.
-Method 2. is faster and requires storing small ROOT files.
-However, it requires a [modified version of Delphes](https://github.com/llprecasting/recastingCodes/tree/main/Delphes_LLP), which stores LLPs and their decays in the output.
+Method 1 requires requires running only MadGraph5 and Pythia8, while Method 2 requires running in addition a [modified version of Delphes](https://github.com/llprecasting/recastingCodes/tree/main/Delphes_LLP), which stores LLPs and their decays in the output ROOT file.
+However, Method 2 can be about 5x faster.

-Examples of cards for generating events for the HAHM model using either of the methods below can be found in the [validation/Cards](./validation/Cards/) folder.
+Examples of cards for generating events for the HAHM model using either of the methods can be found in the [validation/Cards](./validation/Cards/) folder.

 ### Method 1

-After generating a HepMC file containing the events the efficiencies can running:
+After generating a HepMC file containing the events the efficiencies can be computed running:

 ```
-./getEffsFromHepMC.py -p <parameters_file> -f <path-to-hepmc-file>
+./getEffsFromHepMC.py -p <parameters_file> -f <path-to-hepmc-file(s)>
 ```
 where one example of the parameters file can be found [here](./parameters_getEff.ini).
 This file defines the PDGs for the LLP and what should be considered as invisible in the LLP decays.
 It also provides a list of $c\tau$ values for which the efficiencies will be computed and other options.
-The output will consist of a csv file for each ROOT file containing the efficiencies for the provided $c\tau$ values.
-The files will be stored in the same folder as the HepMC file.
+The output will consist of a csv file (stored in the same folder as the input file) for each HepMC file containing the efficiencies for the provided $c\tau$ values.

+If running over multiple files, the code allows to run the efficiency calculation in parallel (the number of parallel runs is set by the `ncpus` option).

 ### Method 2